Iceland COVID Information for Tours and Transfers

-Our customer support team is available every day from 08:00 to 16:00 to ensure all your enquiries are met promptly and efficiently.
+Our customer support team is available via email to ensure all your inquiries are met promptly and efficiently.
 If you have any questions please do not hesitate to send us an email and we will answer as quickly as possible.
-All emails should be sent to: firstname.lastname@example.org
+All emails should be sent to: email@example.com

 All our tours are available to book, and we are happy to consider any requests for custom private tours.
 We’d love to hear from you, so don’t be shy!

 The safety of our customers and staff is our number one priority and we fully comply with Icelandic law.
 With regard to hygiene regulations relating to COVID we strictly follow the rules and advice provided by the Icelandic Directorate of Health, the Icelandic Government and the World Health Organisation.
+We have taken the ‘Clean and Safe’ pledge from the Icelandic Tourism Board to ensure our buses and premises abide to the high standards of cleanliness.
 We understand the importance of safe travel so we have also proactively implemented extra precautions.

 Our cancellation policy remains unchanged and is as flexible as before.